-This code defines a rect pointer which points to the Rectangle\t structure which needs to be freed.
-The second line uses the generic ASN\STRUCT\FREE() macro which invokes the memory deallocation routine created specifically for this Rectangle\t structure.
-The asn\DEF\Rectangle is the type descriptor which holds a collection of routines and operations defined for the Rectangle\t structure.
+This code defines a rect pointer which points to the Rectangle_t structure which needs to be freed.
+The second line uses the generic ASN_STRUCT_FREE() macro which invokes the memory deallocation routine created specifically for this Rectangle_t structure.
+The asn_DEF_Rectangle is the type descriptor which holds a collection of routines and operations defined for the Rectangle_t structure.

-The following member functions of the asn\DEF\Rectangle type descriptor are of interest:
+The following member functions of the asn_DEF_Rectangle type descriptor are of interest:

-ber\decoder This is the generic restartable BER decoder (Basic Encoding Rules).
+ber_decoder This is the generic restartable2 BER decoder (Basic Encoding Rules).
 This de-

-&lt;sup>2Restartability mean that if the decoder encounters the end of the buffer it may be invoked again with the rest of the buffer to continue decoding.
+2Restartability mean that if the decoder encounters the end of the buffer it may be invoked again with the rest of the buffer to continue decoding.

 - coder would create and/or fill the target structure for you.
-See Section 2.1.1. - der\encoder This is the generic DER encoder (Distinguished Encoding Rules).
+See Section 2.1.2. - der_encoder This is the generic DER encoder (Distinguished Encoding Rules).
 This encoder will take the target structure and encode it into a series of bytes.
-See Section 2.1.2.
+See Section 2.1.3.
 NOTE: DER encoding is a subset of BER.
-Any BER decoder should be able to handle DER input. - xer\decoder This is the generic XER decoder.
+Any BER decoder should be able to handle any DER input. - oer_decoder This is the OER (Octet Encoding Rules) decoder. - oer_encoder This is the Canonical OER encoder.
+This encoder will take the target structure and encode it into a series of bytes compatible with all BASIC-OER and CANONICAL-OER decoders. - uper_decoder This is the Unaligned PER decoder. - uper_encoder This is the Unaligned Basic PER encoder.
+This encoder will take the target structure and encode it into a series of bytes. - xer_decoder This is the generic XER decoder.
 It takes both BASIC-XER or CANONICAL-XER encodings and deserializes the data into a local, machine-dependent representation.
-See Section 2.1.4. - xer\encoder This is the XER encoder (XML Encoding Rules).
+See Section 2.1.5. - xer_encoder This is the XER encoder (XML Encoding Rules).
 This encoder will take the target structure and represent it as an XML (text) document using either BASIC-XER or CANONICAL-XER encoding rules.
-See Section 2.1.3. - uper\decoder This is the Unaligned PER decoder. - uper\encoder This is the Unaligned Basic PER encoder.
-This encoder will take the target structure and encode it into a series of bytes. - check\constraints Check that the contents of the target structure are semantically valid and constrained to appropriate implicit or explicit subtype constraints.
-See Section 2.1.5. - print\struct This function convert the contents of the passed target structure into human readable form.
+See Section 2.1.4. - check_constraints Check that the contents of the target structure are semantically valid and constrained to appropriate implicit or explicit subtype constraints.
+See Section 2.1.6. - print_struct This function convert the contents of the passed target structure into human readable form.
 This form is not formal and cannot be converted back into the structure, but it may turn out to be useful for debugging or quick-n-dirty printing.
-See Section 2.1.6. - free\struct This is a generic disposal which frees the target structure.
-See Section 2.1.7.
+See Section 2.1.7. - free_struct This is a generic disposal which frees the target structure.
+See Section 2.1.8.

-Each of the above function takes the type descriptor (asn\DEF\...) and the target structure (rect, in the above example).
+Each of the above function takes the type descriptor (asn_DEF...) and the target structure (rect, in the above example).